Correlations of dihadron polarization in central, peripheral and ultraperipheral heavy-ion collisions: Dihadron polarization in central and peripheral heavy-ion collisions

 Using these scattering rates, one may conduct Monte-Carlo simulation of hard parton interactions with a thermal medium.
 For realistic heavy-ion collisions, we use a (3+1)-dimensional viscous hydrodynamic model CLVisc~\cite{Pang:2018zzo,Wu:2018cpc,Wu:2021fjf} to generate the spacetime evolution profiles of the QGP.
 At a given time step, we use the velocity field information of the hydrodynamic medium to boost each hard parton into the local rest frame of the QGP, in which we use the local temperature information to calculate the elastic and inelastic scattering rates between the parton and medium.
 After simulating the scattering processes according to their integrated and differential rates, we boost the final state partons back into the global frame where these partons stream freely to their locations at the next time step.
 We initiate the parton-medium interaction at the starting time of the hydrodynamic evolution (0.6~fm/$c$), and iterate the algorithm above until parton exits the medium (with local temperature below 165~MeV).
 In this work, we apply the model parameters of LBT used in Ref.~\cite{Xing:2019xae}, which provide a simultaneous description of nuclear modification factors of light and heavy flavor hadrons across a wide $p_\mathrm{T}$ region in heavy-ion collisions.

-Given the initial position ($x,y$) and momentum ($\vec{p}_\mathrm{T}$) of a hard parton in the transverse plane, we use the LBT model to calculate its average energy loss through the QGP.
-Shown in Fig.~\ref{dE} is the average energy loss of different flavors of partons in Au+Au collisions at $\sqrt{s_\mathrm{NN}}=200$~GeV (left panel) and Pb+Pb collisions at $\sqrt{s_\mathrm{NN}}=5.02$~TeV.
+{Given the initial position ($x,y$) and momentum ($\vec{p}_\mathrm{T}$) of a hard parton in the transverse plane (with rapidity set as 0), we use the LBT model to simulate the scatterings of this parton through the QGP based on the rates given by Eqs.~(\ref{eq:rate}) and~(\ref{eq:gluonnumber}).
+Details on the model implementation can be referred to Ref.~\cite{Luo:2023nsi}.
+The energy loss ($\Delta E$) of this parton is then calculated as the energy difference between its initial and final states (before and after traversing the QGP).
+For a parton with a given initial state, its $\Delta E$ is obtained by averaging over thousands of events through the LBT simulation.} Shown in Fig.~\ref{dE} is the average energy loss of different flavors of partons in Au+Au collisions at $\sqrt{s_\mathrm{NN}}=200$~GeV (left panel) and Pb+Pb collisions at $\sqrt{s_\mathrm{NN}}=5.02$~TeV.
 Here, the partons are initialized at the center of the medium ($x=y=0$) with their transverse momentum ($p_\mathrm{T}$) along the $+\hat{x}$ direction.
 From the figure, one can observe the parton energy loss first increases with the parton $p_\mathrm{T}$ and then saturates at high $p_\mathrm{T}$.
 These hard partons lose more energy in central (0-10\%) than in peripheral (50-60\%) collisions.
 Within the same centrality class, they experience stronger energy loss in more energetic collisions.
 Comparing between different parton species, we see gluons lose more energy than light flavor quarks due to the larger color factor of the former, and light flavor quarks lose more energy than charm quarks due to the mass effect in parton energy loss.
-This function of average parton energy loss, in terms of $x$, $y$ and the initial parton $\vec{p}_\mathrm{T}$, is then applied in Eq.~(\ref{AAC}) to obtain the correlation function of dihadron polarization in central to peripheral AA collisions.
+This function of average parton energy loss, in terms of $x$, $y$ and the initial parton $\vec{p}_\mathrm{T}$, is then applied in Eq.~(\ref{AAC}) to obtain the correlation function of dihadron polarization in central to peripheral AA collisions. {Since we focus on results at mid-rapidity in this work, $\Delta E$ extracted here is used to approximate the magnitude of $\Delta {p}_\mathrm{T}$ in Eq.~(\ref{eq:xsection}).}